How to Become a Nuclear Med Tech

 • Opportunities for career advancement: You’ll be able to move into leadership roles, teaching, or advanced imaging specializations such as nuclear cardiology or molecular imaging research.

-What is the job outlook for nuclear medicine technologists?
+What is the job outlook for a nuclear medicine technologist?

-According to the U.S. Bureau of Labor Statistics, there will be an average of 800 job openings in this field per year over the coming decade.
+Career outlook projections are quite promising, according to the U.S. Bureau of Labor Statistics.
+There will be an average of 900 job openings in this field per year over the coming decade.
 These openings will primarily come from the need to replace workers leaving the field due to retirement or career changes.

 How do nuclear medicine technologists handle radiation exposure?